 While planning your wedding, it can be easy to let money do all the talking.
 Staying within budget is important, but it shouldn’t make or break the aspects of your wedding that are most meaningful to you and your partner.
 If you decide you need a wedding coordinator, there are plenty of professionals that offer day-of services at budget-friendly prices.

-When it comes down to it, are you the kind of bride who will experience more peace on your wedding day if you have the help of a coordinator?
+When it comes down to it, are you a person who will experience more peace on your wedding day if you have the help of a coordinator?
 If so, that’s reason enough to justify hiring a day-of wedding coordinator.

 Your wedding day should be filled with peace, love, and joy.
 A wedding coordinator can help you achieve these feelings by putting your mind at ease, giving you room to focus on your partner and the family and friends gathered to celebrate you both, and helping you enjoy the day fully!

 Alternatively, a coordinator isn’t for everyone.
-If you already have a venue coordinator or a wedding planner, you don't necessarily need a day-of coordinator as well.
 But that doesn’t mean you won’t need help.
 You may jive more with a family member or friend who has offered to take on the responsibilities of your big day.
 If you are confident you and this person can handle unforeseen scenarios with ease, you may not need a coordinator.
 However, this person will no longer be a guest as they will be actively managing the event, and need to prioritize the wants and needs of the couple and the rest of the guests over their own.